RKNJL/vroomi-security-audit/docs/appendix_b_methodology.md

 *   **Source:** **Verizon DBIR 2024** for average breach costs; **Cisco (2025)** for AI-specific operational disruption scenarios.

 ### 4.3 Human Impact (ALE)
 Human impact was quantified using a **Weighted Value of Statistical Life Year (VSLY)** framework, converting qualitative harm (privacy, safety, trust) into comparable dollar values.
-This approach directly addresses ISO/IEC 23894:2023, Principle (g), which requires organizations to *"focus on identifying how AI systems interact with pre-existing societal patterns that can lead to impacts on equitable outcomes, privacy, freedom of expression, fairness, safety, security..."*
+This approach directly addresses ISO/IEC 23894:2023, Principle (g), which requires organizations to "focus on identifying how AI systems interact with pre-existing societal patterns that can lead to impacts on equitable outcomes, privacy, freedom of expression, fairness, safety, security..."

 *   **Methodology:** Each human impact dimension (Psychological Harm, Privacy Violation, Safety Risk, Trust Erosion, Autonomy Violation) was assigned a dollar weight based on health economics literature (EPA/HHS guidelines).
-*   **Formula:** `Human ALE = Frequency × Probability × (Σ Dimension Weight × Severity Score)`
+*   **Formula:** `Human ALE = Frequency x Probability x (Sum Dimension Weight x Severity Score)`
 *   **Justification:** This approach aligns with **NIST AI RMF** guidelines for measuring "Safety" and "Fairness" impacts, ensuring that non-financial harms are not ignored in the risk calculation.

 ## 5. Risk Matrix & Classification